AlexMcConnell/gilded_rose/README.md

 Hi and welcome to team Gilded Rose.
-We provide a library that provides calculations for how items should change each day.
+We provide an inventory management library that provides calculations for how items should change each day.
-We have no control over the app that consumes this library and cannot change how it interfaces with our library.

 Items have the following fields:

 **name** - The name of the item.

 **days remaining** - The number of days remaining until the item "expires".

 **quality** - The quality of the item.

-By default, an item degrades 1 **days remaining**, and it degrades **quality** or by 1 before it expires and by 2 after.
-But there are also several special items that behave differently from normal items.
+Most items follow these rules at the end of each day:

+**days remaining** decreases by 1

+**quality** decreases by 1 if **days remaining** has not passed 0

+**quality** decreases by 2 if **days remaining** has passed 0

+**quality** cannot go below 0

+In additional to the standard rules for items, there are a few special cases that have their own rules for how they behave.

 ## We have recently signed a supplier for a new item.
 Please implement the following: